We combine the traditional, the new, and have a congregation of all ages. Our church buildings are the focus of worship and activity.

 Our parish has close ties with Trinity St. Peter’s primary school.
 We have clubs for children, scouts, guides and brownies, and a thriving Mother’s Union which reaches out in friendship to many people, men and women.

-If you come to one of our services for the first time please feel free to introduce yourself to a sidesperson.
-We would love to meet you!
+When you come to one of our services for the first time please feel free to introduce yourself to a sidesperson because would love to meet you!

 Safeguarding